WakiMak/trentent.github.io-forked/_posts/2017-05-07-citrix-storefront-adventures-in-customization-dynamically-configure-workspace-control-based-on-group-membership.md

 webReconnectAtStartup(bool_ReconnectByDefault)
 webLogoffIcaAction(string_defaultAction)</pre>

-There isn&#8217;t really a whole lot of documentation on them and how to use them. Â Richard Hayton has created the [Citrix Customization Cookbook](https://www.citrix.com/blogs/2015/08/25/citrix-customization-cookbook/) which details some examples of some of the API&#8217;s. Â He has several [blog articles on the Citrix website](https://www.citrix.com/blogs/author/richardha/)Â that have varying degrees of applicability. Â Unfortunately, he hasn&#8217;t blogged in over a year on this topic as itÂ _feels_ like the situation has changed a bit with the [Citrix Store API&#8217;s available as well](https://citrix.github.io/storefront-sdk/requests/)Â (note: these are different!).
+There isn't really a whole lot of documentation on them and how to use them. Â Richard Hayton has created the [Citrix Customization Cookbook](https://www.citrix.com/blogs/2015/08/25/citrix-customization-cookbook/) which details some examples of some of the API's. Â He has several [blog articles on the Citrix website](https://www.citrix.com/blogs/author/richardha/)Â that have varying degrees of applicability. Â Unfortunately, he hasn't blogged in over a year on this topic as itÂ _feels_ like the situation has changed a bit with the [Citrix Store API's available as well](https://citrix.github.io/storefront-sdk/requests/)Â (note: these are different!).

-My target is to make it so these options can be setÂ _**dynamically**_ based on the users group membership. Â If you&#8217;re a member of the group &#8216;workspaceControlEnabled&#8217; you get all the settings set to true, if you&#8217;re a member of &#8216;workspaceControlDisabled&#8217; you get all the settings set to false.
+My target is to make it so these options can be setÂ _**dynamically**_ based on the users group membership. Â If you're a member of the group 'workspaceControlEnabled' you get all the settings set to true, if you're a member of 'workspaceControlDisabled' you get all the settings set to false.

 Seems like a pretty straightforward goal?

-So I thought I&#8217;d start with something pretty simple. Â I have a store with Workspace Control Enabled, with show &#8216;Connect and Disconnect&#8217; buttons selected:
+So I thought I'd start with something pretty simple. Â I have a store with Workspace Control Enabled, with show 'Connect and Disconnect' buttons selected:

 <img class="aligncenter size-full wp-image-2220" src="http://theorypc.ca/wp-content/uploads/2017/05/Screen-Shot-2017-05-07-at-1.15.34-PM.png" alt="" width="806" height="596" srcset="http://theorypc.ca/wp-content/uploads/2017/05/Screen-Shot-2017-05-07-at-1.15.34-PM.png 806w, http://theorypc.ca/wp-content/uploads/2017/05/Screen-Shot-2017-05-07-at-1.15.34-PM-300x222.png 300w, http://theorypc.ca/wp-content/uploads/2017/05/Screen-Shot-2017-05-07-at-1.15.34-PM-768x568.png 768w" sizes="(max-width: 806px) 100vw, 806px" />